A joyful relationship with food is possible for you.

 A bit more about me

 I live in Encinitas, CA with my husband, Gideon, and son, Zeke.
-We are an unschooling family who value connection, fun, consent, and a self-directed approach to learning.
+We are an homeschooling family who value connection, fun, and a self-directed approach to learning.

 I was born in Israel, grew up in Philadelphia, spent 10 years living in NYC (8 in Manhattan and 2 in BK), 2 months in Maine, a year and a half in Northampton, MA, and it’s been 10 years in SoCal.
 After moving around a lot, I’ve come to realize my home is me.
 All of the outgoing, empathic, highly sensitive, contemplative, funny, quirky, silly, ENFJ, Pisces Sun/Libra Moon, Vata Dosha, me.